feverpitch-tom/weather-test/README.md

 otherwise in the normal way for your OS.

 ## Running the application locally
+Before running the application locally you should install the npm package dependencies using the command `npm install`.

 ### Command Line
 The application can be run from the command line by running the following command in the repository root: